-- Find your return air vents.
+- Locate your return air vents.

 - Some covers have screws and some have tabs.
-Unscrew or pull tabs to remove from the wall.
+Unscrew or pull tabs to take off the wall.

-- Inspect for a filter.
-If one is in place, pull it out and write down the size.
+- Check for a filter.
+If one is inside, pull it out and record the size.

 - Verify the filter type is the one recommended by the manufacturer.

-- If filter is dirty, replace with the manufacturer’s recommended filter of the same size and type.
+- If the filter is dirty, replace with the manufacturer’s recommended filter of the same size and type.